Share this Article

 3) Personal effects

-Staging 101: Any sale begins with an emotional connection, and that won’t happen if buyers see too much evidence of you rather than being able to project their own hopes and dreams onto the space.
+Any deal requires an emotional connection, and that won’t happen if buyers see too much evidence of you rather than being able to project their own hopes and dreams onto the space.

-“People who decide to buy a place have to imagine how amazing living there will be, and they don’t want to live with other people’s family,” says Hakakian.
-(Or as Spellman puts it, no one wants to see the giant photo of your family wearing matching button-down shirts on the beach.)
+“People who decide to buy a place have to imagine how amazing living there will be, and they don’t want to live with other people’s family,” Hakakian says.
+No one wants to see the giant photo of your family wearing matching button-down shirts on the beach.

-Kenney says it’s fine to leave an artistic shot of your baby that communicates “this home is ideal for a family,” but otherwise put all those photos and tchotchkes away (and it doesn’t matter how cute they, or you, are).
+Kenney says it’s fine to leave an artistic shot of your baby that communicates “this home is ideal for a family,” but otherwise put all those photos and tchotchkes away—no matter how cute.

-The same goes for anything that’s potentially off-putting, such as religious or political paraphernalia—and anything that could be construed as off-limits to all ages.
-“We are in the most diverse market in the world, and you don’t want to be dismissive of anyone,” says Kenney.
+The same goes for anything that’s potentially off-putting, such as religious or political paraphernalia—and anything that could be construed as appealing to specific age groups.
+“We are in the most diverse market in the world, and you don’t want to be dismissive of anyone,” Kenney says.

 4) Color misconceptions